wizwizdev/wizwizxui-timebot/README.md

 - If the user does not renew the service within 48 hours, a service deletion notification will be sent to the user and the service will be deleted
 - If the public message or notification is not sent when setting the cron job (when setting the cron job, just delete the domain address from inside the command)
 - To create a test configuration, set the price to 0, each user is restricted to one test config per each telegram account
-- Panel type (Sanaei and Alireza0) is used for Sanaei version 1.1.1 and above and Alireza0 version 0.4.2
-- The panel type (simple) is used for Sanaei version 1.0.9 and below, Alireza 0.3.2 and below, Vaxilu x-ui, Niduka
 - To use HTTP and Header in the robot, you must set the value of Header Type to http and enter the value of Host:domain.ir for the request header.
 - To close sales on a server, you can set the server balance to 0
 - To set the income notification channel, click on the ID inside the glass keyboard and set the channel again